magantiv/Dean-690-Project/README.md

 ## Problem

 *  1 .
 Under what circumstances do we need a Second Provider?
 *  2 .
-Under what circumstances can ALS be reduced to BLS?
+Under what circumstances can ALS be downgrade to BLS?

 <p align="right">(<a href="#top">back to top</a>)</p>